Description

 Impact

 The ath5k wireless driver performs an array‑index out‑of‑bounds write: the index 4 is written into a four‑element array, overwriting the following buffer member.
 The write alters a status field (ack_signal) but does not trigger a denial of service or obvious information leakage.
-Because the driver runs in kernel space, the flaw constitutes a memory corruption condition that could theoretically be manipulated with crafted wireless frames, although no proven exploit currently exists.
-The security impact is limited to potential data integrity issues within the driver’s state structures.
+Because the driver runs in kernel space, this flaw constitutes a memory corruption condition that could theoretically be manipulated through crafted wireless frames.
+The primary impact is a potential data integrity issue within the driver’s state structures.
+Based on the description, it is inferred that the vulnerability is triggered by maliciously crafted wireless frames that cause the driver to write beyond the bounds of its rate array.

 Affected Systems